 It is sometimes a problem understanding a text where there are a lot of names.
-As you read, stop
+As you read, stop and make sure you know who or what they refer to.

 12.c.
 As she is reading, Sarah becomes aware of the great amount of proper names involved in the story.
 She highlights them so as to remember who and what they refer to.